Set You Free (N-Trance song): Music video

-The accompanying music video for "Set You Free" was directed by prolific music video director Steve Price and shot in various locations in County Durham and North Yorkshire.
+The music video for "Set You Free" was directed by prolific music video director Steve Price and shot in various locations in County Durham and North Yorkshire.
 The video comprises scenes of fireworks, the band dancing and singing in a nightclub, in front of Cliffords Tower in York, England and travelling in a stretched limousine.
 The scene at Cliffords Tower was fortuitously or coincidentally shot on 3 November 1994, which coincided with an annual Guy Fawkes Night Fireworks display organised by York City Council.
 The nightclub scenes were shot at Bianco's, Stockton-on-Tees.
 It is claimed that the video cost around £5,000 to make.

-"Set You Free" was later published on YouTube in June 2008.
-The video had generated more than 9.4 million views as of January 2023.
-In 2001, the video was reedited for the Rob Searle Radio Edit.